josemarinfarina/SciBlend-LegendGenerator/README.md

 To ensure the add-on functions correctly, you need to install `matplotlib` in Blender's Python environment:

 1. **Ensure `pip` is Available**:
-    - Run the following command to ensure `pip` is installed in Blender’s Python environment:
+    - Run the following command to ensure `pip` is installed in Blender's Python environment:
       ```bash
       /opt/blender/blender-4.2-linux-x64/4.2/python/bin/python3.11 -m ensurepip
       ```